-COM Learning Center - Delmar 1130 Delmar at Laurel La Marque, Texas

-COM Learning Center - North County 200 Parker Court at FM 518 League City, Texas

-COM Learning Center - Allied Health Center 200 Parker Court at FM 518 League City, Texas

-Gulf Coast Safety Institute

-320 S. Delany Road La Marque, Texas
+COM Learning Center - Delmar 1130 Delmar at Laurel La Marque, Texas COM Learning Center - North County & Allied Health Center 200 Parker Court at FM 518 League City, Texas Gulf Coast Safety Institute 320 S. Delany Road La Marque, Texas

 An Achieving the Dream Leader College, College of the Mainland has served the community for 50 years.
 Preparing students to transfer to a university or enter the workforce, College of the Mainland has helped more than 90,000 students reach their goals.